American Meteorological Society: Publications

-In addition, AMS publishes the Glossary of Meteorology; a blog; and the scientific database Meteorological and Geoastrophysical Abstracts.
+In addition, AMS publishes the Glossary of Meteorology, a blog called the Front Page, and the scientific database Meteorological and Geoastrophysical Abstracts.

 AMS is a member of Crossref, Portico, CHORUS, and CLOCKSS.

 Policy Program

 The AMS Policy Program works to increase public understanding of the role of scientific information in societal advancement and helps policy-makers ground their decisions in the best available scientific knowledge.
 It carries out research, holds periodic briefings that allow experts to inform policy makers directly on established scientific understanding and the latest policy-relevant research, and hosts an annual Summer Policy Colloquium to introduce Earth scientists to the federal policy process.
 The Congressional Science Fellowship places an AMS scientist on the staff of a member of Congress for one full year.

 Statements

 AMS issues and periodically updates four different types of statements on topics that fall within the scope of AMS expertise: